kyy-michelle/kyy-michelle.github.io/static/markdown/blog.md

 #### Asset paths
 Had a bit of a slip up with asset paths.
 Was trying to add a background-image inside a style block like so `background-image: url('~/images/bg.jpg')`.
 Turns out `~` are used [as module requests](https://vuejs-templates.github.io/webpack/static.html), and so I should have used a root relative path instead.

+#### Customising Bootstrap
+To start theming the site, one of the first things I did was to customise the Bootstrap SASS variables.
+To do that, I followed [this guide](https://bootstrap-vue.js.org/docs/reference/theming/) at BootstrapVue and created a `custom.scss` file to import into `main.scss`.

+Turns out the `boostrap-vue/nuxt` module automatically imports Bootstrap SCSS.
+So for a good while I had been importing Bootstrap twice - once automatically and the second time so that I could overwrite the theme variables.
+Something to be mindful of next time is to [disable the automatic import](https://bootstrap-vue.js.org/docs/#nuxtjs-module) of the Bootstrap/BoostrapVue css.